lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 - Scroll down and copy the `privateKey` field to your `.env` file in `PRIVATE_KEY`
 - Copy the `address` field to your `.env` file in `UP_ADDR`

-We will need 2 additional information:
+We will need to fill 2 additional parameters:

 - `UP_RECEIVER` => the address that will receive part of the tokens
 - `PERCENTAGE` => the percentage of the received tokens that will be transfered